BatetDev/top-project-tic-tac-toe/README.md

 ## About The Project

 This project is a classic Tic Tac Toe game where two players take turns marking spaces on a 3x3 grid.
 The game includes features like win detection, tie detection, score tracking, player name editing, and the ability to reset the game or scores.
-The UI is styled using Tailwind CSS and Google Fonts, with a background pattern from Hero Patterns.
+The UI is styled using Tailwind CSS and Google Fonts, with a background pattern from Hero Patterns and icons from Lucide Icons library.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>